Pz1c/BastionSiegeBot/README.md

 add/remove target [username]/from [username] - add/remove user/aliance into/from target list
 example "add target Galbarad" - add user with nik Galabrad to your target list (not recomended ;) example "add target from Galbarad" - add aliance where user with nik Galabrad is a member to your target list

+#spec commands
+vendetta on/off - on off vendetta mode ;) bot try to find AFK with gold, but in case found enemy attack him (in usual mode bot attack enemy only in case prize will be equal to greated 100 gold for each warrior)